 Personal Statement of Lead Scientist

 I, Dr. Alexander Asanov, believe that I am well-suited to lead the iDiagnostics project.
 This project logically builds upon my prior work.
-In 1999-2012, I served as Principal Investigator on several BAA and SBIR grants, awarded by NIH and HSARPA.
+In 1999-2014, I served as Principal Investigator on several BAA and SBIR grants, awarded by NIH and HSARPA.
 I assembled and led a team of scientists and engineers, who have developed a family of innovative TIRF instruments for molecular diagnostics and analysis of biomolecular interactions.
-My colleagues and I have pioneered several ground breaking discoveries and accumulated unique experience in using TIRF technology for life science applications.
+My colleagues and I have pioneered several ground breaking discoveries and accumulated unique experience in using TIRF technique and other analytical methods for life science applications.
 I have a broad background in spectroscopy, electrochemistry, surface chemistry, molecular biology, cell biology, nanoengineering, mechanical engineering, and optical engineering, which are key areas for this project.
 Each of our prior projects resulted in the development of useful TIRF devices and instruments.
 Our customers from academic and pharmaceutical research groups have generated unique research data using our products, and have published articles in leading scientific journals.
 I have a record of successful R&D projects in the area of molecular diagnostics and believe that my prior experiences have prepared me well to lead the proposed project.
 I am a naturalized U.S. citizen.
 In 1994, I immigrated from Russia.
-Although I still speak with an accent, I feel that I am more American than Russian.
+On my 24th year in the U.S, I feel that I am more American than Russian.
 My second Motherland recognized my accomplishments and rewarded me more than I could have dreamt of in Russia.
 I want to give back to the society and believe that the development of iDiagnostics is the way, in which I can demonstrate my gratitude to America and the world.

 Neither human subjects nor laboratory animals are involved in this project.
-Genetically modified organisms and biologically hazardous materials aren't used either.
-Our collaborators, who do perform regulated studies, comply with the respective government protocols and rules.
+Genetically modified organisms and biologically hazardous materials are not involved either.
+Our collaborators, who do perform regulated studies, carefully comply with the respective government protocols and rules.

 Compliance with FDA Guidance